juliogomez/docker_cheatsheet/README.md

     docker rmi <your_docker_id>/myapp
     docker run --rm <your_docker_id>/myapp

-You can rename a container by changing its tag:
+You can rename an image by changing its tag:

     docker tag <your_docker_id>/myapp <your_docker_id>/cowapp:ver2